Hannah-Sten/PP2LAL2PP/docs/Language Specification.md

 }
 ```

 *functionName* this is the name of the function and must be unique and can neither be "main", "init" or "exit".
 It is also forbidden to use the names of any of the API functions as described in [Base API.md](Base API.md).
+Neither can you use one of the reserved keywords (see section down below).

 *argN (optional)* is a list of arguments seperated by a comma.
 You can have as many arguments as you like.
 If you don't want to have arguments you must leave the space between the parenthesis blank like `()`.

 *return* exits the function-loop.
-If return is not called, the function would start over again after the end of the block has been reached.
 If you add a *returnValue* beind return the function will return said value.
 However, if you don't want to return a value you can ommit it. **Every function must return.** The return value can either be a function call, number or variable.

-Using the keyword `continue` forces the function to quit and start over without losing the declared local variables.
+Using the keyword `continue` forces the function to quit and start over.

 ### Interrupts